GaigeHill7/CyberSecurity_Labs/HoneyPot_README.md

-# Microsoft Sentinel Honey Pot
+# Microsoft Azure Honey Pot

 ## Description
 Deployed a cloud-based honeypot on Microsoft Azure using a deliberately vulnerable virtual machine to attract and capture malicious activity.
 Collected and ingested security logs into Microsoft Sentinel, where I built a custom workbook to visualize and analyze attack data in real time.